-Mandatory Meeting: A mandatory meeting for all horse exhibitors, parents/guardians, 4-H leaders and teachers will be Thursday, October 16, 2014 or Saturday, October 18, 2014 to review rules and questions concerning horse show.
+Mandatory Meeting: A mandatory meeting for all horse exhibitors will be Thursday, October 15, 2015 or Saturday, October 24, 2015 to review rules and questions concerning horse show.
 This meeting will be held at the Agricultural Center in Bartow.
 Exhibitors failing to attend one of the mandatory meetings will be fined \$50.00 for non attendance.
-This fine is due with entry form November 7, 2014.
+This fine is due with online entry or entry form November 6, 2015.
+NO ADMITTANCE AFTER DOORS ARE CLOSED.